b00tc4mp/isdi-bootcamp-202501/staff/sergi-castellar/project/doc/README.md

 User

 - link with partner (using a unique code)
-- unlink the partner and delete all your data
-- create and view diary entries
-- add and view events in a shared calendar
-- create and view customizable lists and notes (e.g., free text and checkboxes)
-- track and share daily emotions
+- set a starting relationship date
 - track the number of days together since the relationship began
+- view, add, edit and delete events in a shared calendar
+- view, add, edit and delete lists
+- view, add, edit and delete the items inside the lists
+- view, add, edit and delete diary entries
+- select daily one emotion that describe you the most and compare with your partner's emotion

 ### UI/UX Design